Insolvency Laws and Securitisation

 In relation to credit asset securitisations and ABNs in the Interbank Bond Market, NAFMII may impose self-regulatory sanctions on non-compliant information disclosers.
 These include public denouncements, orders to correct, public denouncements of the relevant responsible persons and orders for the relevant responsible persons to participate in mandatory training at NAFMII on information disclosure, etc. In serious cases, NAFMII may suspend the relevant business operation.
 If the non-compliant act is suspected of violating the laws and regulations, NAFMII shall hand the matter over to the relevant authorities, including the PBOC.

-For misconduct in the disclosure of information regarding business asset securitisations, the CSRC and its local agencies may impose regulatory measures such as orders to correct, issuing warning letters, orders for public explanation and orders to make periodic reports, etc. It also has the power to impose administrative penalties such as confiscation of illegal gains, fines, suspension or revocation of the professional qualification of responsible persons, etc. AMAC may conduct regular or ad hoc on-site and off-site self-regulatory investigations of securities companies and fund management company subsidiaries, and may impose disciplinary sanctions such as written warnings, orders to correct within a time limit, public condemnations, suspensions of record-filing and cancellation of membership, etc, depending on the seriousness of the case.
+For misconduct in the disclosure of information regarding business asset securitisations, the CSRC and its local agencies may impose regulatory measures such as orders to correct, warning letters, orders for public explanation and orders to make periodic reports.
+It also has the power to impose administrative penalties such as confiscation of illegal gains, fines, suspension or revocation of the professional qualification of responsible persons, etc. AMAC may conduct regular or ad hoc on-site and off-site investigations into securities companies and fund management company subsidiaries, and may impose disciplinary sanctions such as written warnings, orders to correct, public condemnations, suspensions of record-filing and cancellation of membership, etc, depending on the seriousness of the case.
 In addition, according to the self-regulatory rules of the SSE and SZSE, the securities exchange may record disclosure violations in credit files, and may prudently accept and process the subsequent application or documents submitted by the relevant parties.

 Rating services provided by rating agencies (RAs) are regulated by the regulatory authorities of the respective issuance/trading markets and the professional self-regulatory organisations (SROs).
 The substantive regulations may be divided into the following three categories: